itera-io/terraform-provider-taikun/docs/data-sources/access_profiles.md

 ---
 page_title: "taikun_access_profiles Data Source - terraform-provider-taikun"
 subcategory: ""
-description: |-   Get the list of access profiles, optionally filtered by organization.
+description: |-   Retrieve all access profiles.
 ---

 # taikun_access_profiles (Data Source)

-Get the list of access profiles, optionally filtered by organization.
+Retrieve all access profiles.

 ~> **Role Requirement** In order to use the `taikun_access_profiles` data source you need at least a `Manager` account